“"Challenging, breathtaking, and beautiful. Boundless Journeys' guides are the BEST! They made the trip unforgettable." ”

 End/Campsite elevation: 11,500’

 Our trek begins in the Pumatales Valley, a deep gorge spliced by the Rio Huarocondo.
 The ancient trail, still used today by goat, sheep, and cattle farmers, ascends steadily toward the Watuq’asa pass.
 We take our time, stopping now and then to appreciate the amazing views of Mt.
 Chicon (17,500’), Mt.
 Verónika (18,641’) and Mt.
 Pumahuanca (17,500’).
 As we approach the pass, the Inca walls of Qosqoq’awarina come into view.
 At the head of the pass we enjoy lunch amid the ruins.
-After our meal there is time to relax or climb the last 300 feet to the top of the ancient watch tower, where 360Ëš views reward our efforts.
-Continuing, we descend into the valley of Anapahua, where lush green terraces replace the dry landscape of the beginning of the day.
+After our meal there is time to relax or climb the last 300 feet to the top of the ancient watch tower, where 360˚ views reward our efforts.
+Continuing on, we descend into the valley of Anapahua, where lush green terraces replace the dry landscape we saw at the beginning of the day.
 This afternoon we arrive in Chilipahua, a tiny hamlet where we make our camp.
 As the farmers gather their livestock from the surrounding hills, children from the nearby farms may try to tempt you to kick a soccer ball around before sunset.

 DAY 6